Skip to main content

 Pros:

-• Good PDF reader
+• Good PDF reader.

-• Integration with Elsevier journals
+• Links with Elsevier journals.

-• Free for most needs
+• Free for most needs.

 Cons:

-• Owned by Elsevier (concerns some researchers)
+• Owned by Elsevier, which concerns some users.

-• Less flexible than Zotero
+• Less flexible than Zotero.

-• Metadata quality varies
+• Metadata quality varies.

-• Desktop app can be slow
+• Desktop app can be slow.

-4. Paperpile : Best for Google Workspace Users
+4. Paperpile: Google Workspace

 Key features:

-• Smooth Chrome integration
+• Smooth Chrome workflow.

-• Native Google Docs citing
+• Native Google Docs citing.

-• Google Drive storage
+• Google Drive storage.

-• Smart folders with saved searches
+• Smart folders with saved searches.

-• Good mobile apps
+• Good mobile apps.

 Pricing: $2.99/month (academic)